acariman/database-sampler/README.md

 This project is licensed under the MIT License.

 ## 🚀 Future Improvements
-🔄 Support for additional database engines
+- 🔄 Support for additional database engines
-⏳ Asynchronous execution for faster data transfer
+- ⏳ Asynchronous execution for faster data transfer
-🛠 CLI Interface for easier configuration
-📊 Logging & monitoring

 ## 🤝 Contributing
 Contributions are welcome!
 Please submit a Pull Request or open an Issue if you find bugs or have feature suggestions.